pytroll/pytroll/web/source/quickstart_viirs.rst

 .. image:: images/viirs_tb86.png

-The black stripes are due to the so called bowtie deletion, which is handled onboard the satellite.
-The bow-tie effect is a geometric feature of the VIIRS scan.
+The black stripes are due to the so called *bowtie deletion*, which is handled onboard the satellite.
+The bowtie effect is a geometric feature of the VIIRS scan.
 Similar to the MODIS sensor individual VIIRS lines will overlap as one approach the edge of the swath.
 These overlapping samples/pixels have been removed, and thus when data are displayed un-projected these no-data lines will appear.